-Building on the well-established and longstanding concept of Dynamic Time Warping (DTW), we developed a snow profile alignment algorithm that combines multiple layer characteristics of categorical, numerical, and ordinal format into a weighted metric and feeds into existing DTW algorithms such as the open-source R package dtw (Giorgino, 2009).
-Moreover, we

-- 25 reviewed and derived useful DTW configurations and hyper-parameter settings for snow profile applications.
+Building on the well-established and long-standing concept of Dynamic Time Warping (DTW), we developed a snow profile alignment algorithm that combines multiple layer characteristics of categorical, numerical, and ordinal format into a weighted metric and feeds into existing DTW algorithms such as the open-source R package dtw (https:// dynamictimewarping.github.io/, last access: 7 January 2021) (Giorgino, 2009).
+Moreover, we reviewed and derived useful DTW configurations and hyper-parameter settings for snow profile applications.
 Since these applications rely on operationally available profile observations that typically focus on information relevant for current avalanche conditions only, our approach is able to handle missing data and take advantage of select layer date tags.
 To maximize the layer matching performance for profiles with limited details, we implemented a scheme for preferential layer matching based on domain knowledge.
-In parallel, Viallon-Galinier et al. (2020) extended the layer matching algorithm from Hagenmuller and - 30 Pilloix (2016) to conduct a detailed, process-related evaluation of the snowpack model Crocus based on high-quality snow profile observations with a large variety of observed variables that are sampled at specific study sites at regular intervals.
-Since their goal is the correction of deviating model states with a direct insertion assimilation scheme based on point scale simulations and observations, their evaluation targets not only each individual layer, but also each individual layer characteristic separately.
-To address operational avalanche forecasting needs, we additionally developed a similarity measure that focuses on avalanche forecasting specific considerations where certain layers are considered more important.
-Moreover, combining
+In parallel, Viallon-Galinier et al. (2020) extended the layer matching algorithm from Hagenmuller and Pilloix (2016) to conduct a detailed, process-related evaluation of the snowpack model Crocus based on high-quality snow profile observations with a large variety of observed variables that are sampled at specific study sites at regular intervals.
+Since their goal is the correction of deviating model states with a direct insertion assimilation scheme based on point-scale simulations and observations, their evaluation targets not only each individual layer, but also each individual layer characteristic separately.
+To address operational avalanche forecasting needs, we additionally developed a similarity measure that focuses on avalanche-forecastingspecific considerations for which certain layers are considered more important.
+Moreover, combining information from individual layers and their characteristics into a scalar measure allows for clustering and aggregating sets of profiles to characterize and evaluate the regional-scale avalanche hazard conditions.

-&lt;sup>4We use an ordinal multi-dimensional scaling approach to create the configuration plot for the group of snow profiles (e.g., Mair, 2018).
+4We use an ordinal multidimensional scaling approach to create the configuration plot for the group of snow profiles (e.g., Mair, 2018).

 Figure 5.
-Configuration plots of a group of twelve snow profiles, where similar profiles are gathered close to each other; (a) shows the geometric center of the whole group, which identifies the one, most representative profile; (b) shows the three most distinct subsets of the whole group and highlights their associated representative profiles, cf. Fig. 4.
+Configuration plots of a group of 12 snow profiles with similar profiles gathered close to each other. (a) The geometric center of the whole group, which identifies the most representative profile. (b) The three most distinct subsets of the whole group, highlighting their associated representative profiles; see Fig. 4.